Posted by Ministry Voice | Jun 29, 2021 | Bible Study, Churches, Discipleship, Leadership, Sermons

 “Let those who love the Lord hate evil, for he guards the lives of his faithful ones and delivers them from the hand of the wicked.” – Psalm 97:10

-As we continue to live our lives for Christ, God assures us that no matter what circumstances we may face, He will always protect us.
-This is the assurance for those who are His faithful ones; to those who continually live their lives under God’s grace.
+As we live for Christ, God assures us that He will always protect us no matter our circumstances.
+This is the assurance for His faithful ones, who continually live under God’s grace.

 With this, we, as God’s children, aren’t bound by the law of sin and death but by the law of God’s grace and mercy.
-So, we should continually live our lives to the fullest by making God the priority of our lives.
+So, we should continually live our lives to the fullest by prioritizing God.

 Conclusion

-As we celebrate freedom this coming fourth of July, let us always remember the true freedom that is found in Jesus Christ.
-For Christ freed us from sin, from the bondages, from death, and from all evil things.
+As we celebrate freedom this coming fourth of July, let us remember the true freedom found in Jesus Christ, for Christ freed us from sin, bondage, death, and all evil things.
 With this, Christ deserves to be praised and honored during this day.

 This coming fourth of July, let the name of the Lord Jesus Christ be spread amongst all the nations and not just in the United States of America.
 For true freedom is found in Christ, and Christ is freedom Himself.